mira-torbay/ManipulAIte/README.md

 **ManipulAlte** is an AI-driven solution which could detect and analyze bias, misinformation, and propaganda in content(s) provided by the user.
-Through pre-trained Hugging Face models, and our own bias-classifying model that we have trained using a JSON data, ManipuAlte is able to analyze text and find patterns that correlate to ulterior motives behind it.
+Through pre-trained Hugging Face models and our own bias-classifying model that we have trained using a JSON data, ManipuAlte is able to analyze text and find patterns that correlate to ulterior motives behind it.
+Our goal is to equip users with tools to help differentiate between objective truth and false narratives throughout various forms of content.

-## Purpose
-ManipulAlte aims to empower day-to-day users with tools to help differentiate between objective truth and false narratives throughout various forms of content.
-By doing so, we can

 ## Tech Stack

 ### Programming Language
 - HTML
+- CSS
 - Javascript
 - Python